kimfucious/netlify-forms-formik/README.md

 The 404 error can be a bit misleading because, when you look at the code, the form is there.
 It should be found.
 So what's happening?!

 The reason is that Netlify's form-bots can't see JavaScript rendered form code.
+It's not that they're doing anything wrong, it's just kinda how things are.
+Thankfully, they're nice enough to have given us a way to work around this issue.

 So in order to get this working, a bit of extra work needs to be done.